The MOGU project aims to replacing petroleum-based plastics with mushroom-based materials.

 Partner and Product Designer

 Francesco Giannetti is an architect and industrial designer active in Florence area, with a precious experience in furniture and interior design.
 He has been collaborating with few prestigious architect project studio in Florence, with responsibilities in Italy and abroad.
-Francesco is supporting Mycoplast bringing his talent for the product design.
+Francesco is supporting MOGU contributing with his talent in product design.

 Natalia Piatti, after her graduation in History in the University of Milan in 2009, has been working with cooperation institutions, joining international projects (Burkina Faso).
 In 2011 she joint ISPI, taking care of the partnerships in few EU projects; in 2012 she moved to the events organisation branch of the Institute, and she has been involved in the organisation of many prestigious conferences.